geoarrow/geoarrow-c/python/README.md

-Importing `geoarrow.c.pyarrow` will register the geoarrow extension types with pyarrow such that you can read/write Arrow streams, Arrow files, and Parquet that contains Geoarrow extension types.
+Importing `geoarrow.pyarrow` will register the geoarrow extension types with pyarrow such that you can read/write Arrow streams, Arrow files, and Parquet that contains Geoarrow extension types.
 A number of these files are available from the [geoarrow-data](https://github.com/geoarrow/geoarrow-data) repository.

 ```python